jo3-tech/JM-legacy-lego-mindstorms-nxt-c-projects/README.md

 These projects were early-stage prototypes and were never fully finalised.
 All code, documentation, and descriptions were originally written over a decade ago and have been copied here with only minor modification.
 As such, they may lack polish, clarity, or completeness, and do not reflect current best practices.

-The recommended method to build these projects is using the [BricxCC IDE](https://bricxcc.sourceforge.net).
+The recommended method to build these projects is using the [BricxCC IDE](https://bricxcc.sourceforge.net) version 3.3.

 ## line-following-and-obstacle-avoidance